learlab/itell-rs/README.md

 - We can publish this script as a homebrew binary (whether have it stay Rust or rewrite it in another language) and call it from github workflows.
 This will reduce publishing time.

+- since cri is in md, they are rendered as static elements instead of being inserted by `useEffect`

 ## Parse markdown

 In practice, this part will be done by Next.js.
 This is just to show that with custom remark plugins, we can parse them into the correct html markup.